You are here

 Charter schools are a means of expanding choices in Colorado public schools.
 The charter process provides an avenue for educators, citizens, businesses, communities and parents to direct their innovative efforts.
 Charter schools offer teachers a chance to be part of designing and working in semi-autonomous, creative schools under defined philosophical approaches.

 A number of the stated purposes of the Colorado Charter Schools Act have already come to fruition.
 Specifically, charter schools in Colorado have increased the number of public school choices available for parents, students, and teachers.
 Fifty charter schools were operating in Colorado on September 1, 1997.
-Today, there are 141 charter schools operating (2007-2008 school year).
+By the 2018-2019 school year there were just over 250 charter schools.

-In one big sweep, a charter school can create a delivery system that individualizes and customizes education to meet the needs of an increasingly diverse society.
-As academic standards become more rigorous and the expectation that more students must meet those standards increases, some may find need for time, resources, and instructional strategies must be utilized differently to enable more children to meet the higher standards.
+With intentional planning, a charter school can create a local education design that individualizes and customizes education to meet the needs of an increasingly diverse society.
+As academic standards become more rigorous and as the expectation that more students meet those standards increases, some may find need for time, resources, and instructional strategies to be utilized in new ways to enable more children to meet the higher standards.
 Charter schools often find capacity for implementing new educational strategies effectively because of the flexibilities available to them and because of locally-designed guiding documents that they can look to inform their work.

-Therefore, charter schools become another tool, an opportunity for districts in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
-Charter schools are being viewed as one of a district's educational options from which students and parents may choose.
-Charter schools are beginning to deliver an educational program that will assist school districts in meeting the academic content standards which have been set for a very diverse student population.
-Most charter schools are becoming a real asset to public education.
+Charter schools become another tool, an opportunity for authorizers in Colorado to use in meeting the academic content standards which have now been set in mathematics, reading, writing, science, geography, and history.
+Charter schools are being viewed as one educational option from which students and parents may choose.
+Charter schools are beginning to deliver an educational program that will assist school districts and CSI in meeting the academic content standards which have been set for a very diverse student population.

 Writing a Charter Application?